GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## Connection Migration

 If the unicast connection migrated, e.g. due to a change of the NAT binding or because the UE has changed to a different network, the client properties might change.
 For example, the client might switch from a network that supports both IPv6 and IPv4 multicast to a network that only supports IPv4.
 As such, it MUST immediately send an MC_LIMITS frame after it has noticed that it migrated.

-The client MAY rejoin any previously joined channels, if its limits still allow it to.
-It MUST send MC_STATE(LEFT) frames with reason LIMIT_VIOLATION for any channels it does not rejoin.
+After migration, a client MAY re-establish IP-layer multicast reception for a channel to which it remains joined if its current limits still permit that channel.
+If it does not re-establish reception for a channel, it MUST leave the channel and send an MC_STATE frame with State LEFT and an appropriate Reason Code, such as LIMIT_VIOLATION if its new limits no longer allow it.

-The server SHOULD take notice of migrating clients as the delay that is being caused by rejoining a multicast group can lead to exceeding the expected MAX_ACK_DELAY, which a server might interpret as a loss of multicast connectivity.
+The server SHOULD take notice of migrating clients as the delay that is being caused by rejoining a multicast group can lead to exceeding the expected Max ACK Delay, which a server might interpret as a loss of multicast connectivity.
 Instead, the server SHOULD treat all multicast channels of a client whose unicast connection just migrated as if it had just joined these channels initially and allow for ample time before expecting the first MC_ACK frames.

 # New Frames

 ## MC_ANNOUNCE {#channel-announce-frame}

-Once a server learns that a client supports multicast through its transport parameters, it can send one or multiple MC_ANNOUNCE frames (type=TBD-11..TBD-12) to share information about available channels with the client.
-The MC_ANNOUNCE frame contains the properties of a channel that do not change during its lifetime.
+MC_ANNOUNCE frames (types TBD-11 and TBD-12; experiments use 0xff3e811 and 0xff3e812) are sent by a server to describe the immutable properties of a multicast channel to a client.

+Frames of type TBD-11 describe IPv4 channels.
+Frames of type TBD-12 describe IPv6 channels.

 MC_ANNOUNCE frames are formatted as shown in {{fig-mc-channel-announce}}.

 ~~~
 MC_ANNOUNCE Frame {
-  Type (i) = TBD-11..TBD-12 (experiments use 0xff3e811/0xff3e812),
+  Type (i) = TBD-11..TBD-12 (experiments use 0xff3e811 and 0xff3e812),
   ID Length (8),
   Channel ID (8..160),
   Source IP (32..128),